Limited Company Guide

 Frequently asked questions

-What is the corporation tax rate for 2026/27?
+What is the corporation tax rate for 2026/27?+

-19% on profits up to £50,000 (small profits rate).
-25% on profits above £250,000 (main rate).
+19% on profits up to £50,000.
+25% on profits above £250,000.
 Marginal relief applies between £50,000 and £250,000, producing an effective rate between 19% and 25%.

-What is marginal relief?
+What is marginal relief?+

-Marginal relief is a mechanism that prevents a sudden jump from 19% to 25% corporation tax as profit crosses £50,000.
+Marginal relief prevents a sudden jump from 19% to 25% as profit crosses £50,000.
 It produces an effective rate that rises gradually from 19% to 25% as profit moves from £50,000 to £250,000.
 The marginal rate within the band is approximately 26.5%.

-Does corporation tax apply to dividends?
+Does corporation tax apply to dividends?+

-Do associated companies affect the thresholds?
+Do associated companies affect the thresholds?+

 Yes.
 Where a company is associated with other companies under common control, the £50,000 and £250,000 thresholds are divided equally between them.
-This calculator does not automatically apply associated company adjustments.
+This calculator does not apply associated company adjustments.